DavidMarsanic/delete-facebook-comments/README.md

 This command starts a new Chrome instance that the script can attach to without affecting your main Chrome profile.

 ### **Step 2: Run the Script**
-Navigate to the directory containing the script and run:
+Navigate to the directory containing the script and run either of these commands:

+For deleting comments run:
 ```bash
 python3 comments-eradicator

 ```

+posts-archiver.py

 ### **Step 2: Let the Script Work**